Tiimber/terminal-notification/README.md

 **Mac OS X**

-*Note!* - These sounds described here are only for Notification Center.
-See below for Growl variant.
+*Note!* - These sounds described here are only for Notification Center and if you haven't set the override flag for --mac-afplay.
+See below for this override flag and Growl variant of sound play.

 For the NOTIFICATION > SOUND, these should be the names on the sounds bundled with Mac OS X. Too see the names available for your computer, open System Preferences > Sound > Sound Effects.
 The names of the sounds there are also available for this application.
 The list of my computer is as follows: